New Constructs’ stock picks are regularly featured by Barron’s, CNBC, SumZero and other experts. Details here.

-You will find Figure 1 in every one of our Company Reports as well as many of our reports on ETFs and mutual funds.
+You will find Figure 1 in every one of our Stock Reports as well as many of our reports on ETFs and mutual funds.
 For more explanation behind the thresholds that drive the Predictive Rating, see Figure 4 at the end of this post.

 To illustrate New Constructs’ stock ratings in action, below are the explanations behind how stocks make our monthly Most Attractive Stocks and Most Dangerous Stocks lists.
 For details on the performance of our Most Attractive and Most Dangerous Stocks since 2005, please see Proof Is In Performance.

 Stocks make our Most Attractive list because they have: